vboussange/PhDthesis/draft/conclusion.md

 - While the former are computationally expensive and cannot be readily used for models with large number of parameters, the latter rely on the model adjoint, which is difficult to obtain in practice, and are prone to converge to local minima, especially with complex models \cite{XXX}
 - as a result, only a few studies used inference methods to perform model selection with mechanistic models.
 - While \cite{Skeels, XXX} use approximate bayesian inference to infer mechanisms from data, such studies do not consider temporal data, which nonetheless contain useful information on the underlying processes.
-- The method developed in \chap2 makes use of recent development in ML, including AD \cite{Rackauckas2020a} and variational optimizers \cite{Kingma2014}, and implements a learning strategy based on a mini-batch method, in order to circumvent the drawbacks of variational methods and adapt to the specificities of eco-evolutionary models.
+- The method developed in \chapii makes use of recent development in ML, including AD \cite{Rackauckas2020a} and variational optimizers \cite{Kingma2014}, and implements a learning strategy based on a mini-batch method, in order to circumvent the drawbacks of variational methods and adapt to the specificities of eco-evolutionary models.
 - The proposed method is particularly relevant for the paramterization of models incorporating complex eco-evlutionary processes \cite{Urban2016}, and integrates the practical constraints of datasets \cite{Dornelas2018} including short time series with partial, noisy, shallow and independent observations.
 - This work is part of an ongoing effort to blend ML and traditional models to gain scientific understanding and extrapolability \cite{XXX}.
 - The ease of use of AD enables the continuous development of the models
 <!-- mechanisms inference -->
-- Thanks to its efficiency, we showed that the proposed method can not ontly estimate parameters, but also link eco-evolutionary theory and data by prodiving support to the most likely models \cref{chap3,chap4}
+- Thanks to its efficiency, we showed that the proposed method can not ontly estimate parameters, but also link eco-evolutionary theory and data by prodiving support to the most likely models \cref{chapiii,chapiv}
 <!-- - in contrast, the proposed method involves only a few meta parameters (including minibatch size and learning parameter) and provide  -->
-- We showed that the efficiency of the method allows to recover mechanisms from noisy \cref{chap2,chap4} and incomplete \cref{chap3} datasets, adapting the reality of datasets and succesfully elucidating mechanistic pathways by contrasting complex hypotheses embedded in model variants
+- We showed that the efficiency of the method allows to recover mechanisms from noisy \cref{chapii,chapiv} and incomplete \cref{chapiii} datasets, adapting the reality of datasets and succesfully elucidating mechanistic pathways by contrasting complex hypotheses embedded in model variants
 - other scientific fields have benefitted a lot from ML, such as climate modelling \cite{XXX}, but biological and economic system may have even more to gain, since in contrast to such fields, much of the mathematical formulation of the processes in yet to be formulated.
 - The ML framework is implemented in the multi-purpose Julia package **MiniBatchInference.jl**, readily available to the scientific community.
 It builds upon the differential equation solver **DiffenretialEqautiosn.jl** and the deep learning library **Flux.jl**, requiring little effort to efficiently use it.
 - \cite{Frank2022} provides an interesting analogy between the evolution of life and the evolution of a theory, through the use of AD.
-**Overall, the method in proposed \cref{chap2} successfully blends ML methods with mechanistic ecosystem models to improve our gain scientific knowledge from observation data.
-Concret case examples in \cref{chap2, chap3} show that it enables the testing of eco-evolutionary theories against data, advancing our understanding and the improvement of current mechanistic models, with the potential to provide better forecasts of ecosystems states \cite{Urban2016}.**
+**Overall, the method in proposed \cref{chapii} successfully blends ML methods with mechanistic ecosystem models to improve our gain scientific knowledge from observation data.
+Concret case examples in \cref{chapii, chapiii} show that it enables the testing of eco-evolutionary theories against data, advancing our understanding and the improvement of current mechanistic models, with the potential to provide better forecasts of ecosystems states \cite{Urban2016}.**

 ## Limitations

 ### main limitations:

-- **Alternatives to the methods presented in \cref{chap1,chap4} may be considered for the forward modelling of eco-evolutionary dynamics**
+- **Alternatives to the methods presented in \cref{chapi,chapiv} may be considered for the forward modelling of eco-evolutionary dynamics**
   - PDEs are useful mathematical objects that allow an analytical underpinning to IBMs and demand less computational power, as soon as the number of individual becomes large.
   - Nevertheless, they become dramatically cosly in high dimensions, because they track the evolution of the entire population distribution
-  - \chap4 provided efficient methods to approximately compute the PDE solution, but suffer from drawbacks which may prevent their practical use for the forward modelling of eco-evolutionary dynamics.
+  - \chapiv provided efficient methods to approximately compute the PDE solution, but suffer from drawbacks which may prevent their practical use for the forward modelling of eco-evolutionary dynamics.

     - In particular, the MLP can only provide one point at a time, which is of limited use for practical purposes
     - On the other hand, the ML based approach requires intensive use of GPU, and the tuning of meta parameters, inluding the choice of a kernel for the integration of the nonlocal term